 Please note, the Utility Office hours are 7:00 a.m. to 3:00 p.m.
 Monday-Friday.

 COVID-19 is an acute respiratory illness that is transmitted in two ways: respiratory and contact.
 Customers should follow public health recommendations for common-sense health safety tips.

 Milwaukee drinking water is safe.
-Milwaukee has long treated their water with ozone and chlorine disinfection and filtration.
+Milwaukee has long treated its water with ozone and chlorine disinfection and filtration.
 The Centers for Disease Control confirms these conventional water treatment methods should remove or inactivate Coronaviruses including the Novel Coronavirus that causes COVID-19.
 Milwaukee monitors chlorine levels throughout the distribution system to ensure the safety of the drinking water at the tap.
 This is consistent with information from the World Health Organization and local and state health officials.

-The World Health Organization recommends common sense health safety tips and social distancing, including:
+The World Health Organization recommends common-sense health safety tips and social distancing, including:

 - Frequently wash your hands with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.

 - Avoid close contact with people who are sick.